 As the basis for your academic development, the learning objectives (HCs during the first year; content-based goals thereafter) become a common vernacular shared across courses and cohorts.
 Each of these components is assigned a hashtag that you can use as a shorthand for the learning objective.
 For instance, an aspect of critical thinking is being able to analyze alternative choices and identify their respective trade-offs.
 Part of weighing each choice is considering the different types of future costs and benefits for all stakeholders and reacting accordingly.
 This habit (H) is described at length, but is simply labeled by the shorthand: #utility.
 Thus, when discussing decision making, you may refer to #utility as an aspect of your thinking.

-There are some 120 of these HCs, each with a direct relationship to one of the four core competencies.
+There are nearly 80 of these HCs, each with a direct relationship to one of the four core competencies.
 Through deliberate practice and application, you will incorporate them into the way you approach challenges — and they will inform how you view the world around you.